 Not everyone remembers today that in the past Google was reluctant to promote its brand and rarely advertised.
 This changed a few years ago, when the company realised that people wouldn’t find out about their products without effective marketing communication.

-To stay relevant, each of the three most valuable brands in the world has gone through significant changes in their approach to branding and communication.
-Microsoft has changed its mission and put more emphasis on the umbrella brand, Google launched more brand and marketing activities and Apple took on a more mainstream approach and began focusing in communication on its flagship products rather than the overarching Apple brand.
+To stay relevant, each of the four most valuable brands in the world has gone through significant changes in their approach to branding and communication.
+Google has launched more brand and marketing activities, Microsoft changed its mission and put more emphasis on the umbrella brand, Amazon shifted to a more emotive style of communication, and Apple took on a more mainstream approach and began focusing in communication on its flagship products rather than the overarching Apple brand.

 If you want to hire Magda for a brand strategy-related project, email her at: firstname.lastname@example.org